wr/OpenCoreEFI-Gigabyte-Z790-GAMING-X-AX/README.md

 1. Mount your hard drive's `EFI` partition (`diskutil list`, then `sudo diskutil mount /dev/diskXsX`) and copy the EFI folder to it.
    - In your BIOS, choose `OpenCore` as your primary boot option.
 OpenCore should pick up Windows automatically.

+## Post-install
+1. Follow [this guide](https://macos86.it/topic/6464-sonoma-os-wi-fi-is-back/#comment-143280) to get Wi-Fi working in Sonoma

 ## 🗼 My build